 Easy-to-Make Peach Crumble is the Taste of Summer

-Fruit crumbles are desserts that require less work than a pie but are equally delicious.
-Borne out of the need for rationing flour and sugar during World War II, crumbles, in their basic form, involve a fruit filling topped with a crumbly flour, sugar, and butter topping.
+Fruit crumbles don't look as pretty and require less work than pies, but are just as delicious.
+Born out of the need for rationing flour and sugar during World War II, crumbles, in their basic form, involve a fruit filling covered with a crumbly flour, sugar, and butter topping.
 It's something that's easy enough for the kids to help make, too.
 They love to mix up the crumble topping and spread it on top of the fruit filling.

 Fruit crumble variations abound, and this recipe can be adapted for all sorts of seasonal fruit, from apples in the fall to strawberries and rhubarb in the spring.
 I happen to think peach crumble is one of the best versions on this treat.